 Ben Graetz is a descendant of the Muran and Malak Malak Clans in the Northern Territory and of Badu Island on the Torres Strait Islands of Australia.
 He was previously the Creative Producer at ILBIJERRI Theatre Company, and was also the Darwin Entertainment Centre’s first Indigenous Creative Producer in Darwin NT.
 Ben was instrumental in the arts scene in the Top End of Australia where he created and directed The Garrmalang Festival which was Darwin’s first ever Aboriginal and Torres Strait Islander multi-arts Festival.

-Catherine is the General Manager of Arts House, North Melbourne.
-Prior to this, she was Executive Producer of Chunky Move from 2012-2015.
-Previously she was part of the Executive team at Malthouse Theatre for 5.5 years in the role of Associate Producer & Business Manager.
+Catherine is currently Director of the Australian Performing Arts Market.
+She was previously the General Manager of Arts House, North Melbourne, Executive Producer of Chunky Move, and part of the Executive team at Malthouse Theatre for in the role of Associate Producer & Business Manager.
 She has worked extensively in producing theatre companies and festival contexts with roles at Arena Theatre Company, Queensland Theatre Company, Traverse Theatre, Melbourne Festival, Out of the Box Festival and the Queensland Biennial Festival of Music.
 Catherine was for many years a Board member of Arena Theatre Company, Chair of Kage and on the Artistic Directorate of HotHouse Theatre.

 Erica is a producer, project and production manager with Ballardong (Noongar), Irish convict, Scottish, and Cornish heritage.
-In 2016 she returned to Melbourne to take up the new position of Creative Producer at Next Wave after living and working in Sydney for Legs On The Wall physical theatre company and managing the British Council’s ACCELERATE Aboriginal and Torres Strait Islander leadership programme.
+She is currently Special Events Producer at Darwin Festival, and a Consulting Producer specialising in Emerging Artists and Producers for clients such as Melbourne Fringe, Yirramboi and City of Melbourne.
+From 2016 – 2019, she was Creative Producer at Next Wave after living and working in Sydney for Legs On The Wall physical theatre company and managing the British Council’s ACCELERATE Aboriginal and Torres Strait Islander leadership programme.
 Previously Erica was an Associate Producer for Next Wave 2014 and has worked with Performing Lines, Sydney Festival, Blackfella films and Performance Space managing programs and initiatives both locally and nationally.
 Her production credits include works within Melbourne Fringe, Melbourne International Comedy Festival, Adelaide Festival and Brisbane Festival.
 She has collaborated with artists from Korea, Australia and Timor Leste, and holds a particular interest in contemporary, experimental and live art from First Nations and diverse artists.

 Brad has worked as a producer and artist manager for over 15 years.
 From 2011-2015, he was the Executive Producer of ILBIJERRI Theatre Company, Australia’s leading Aboriginal and Torres Strait Islander theatre company.
 During this time he was responsible for taking the company to new national and international audiences, considerably growing the company, as well as creating significant opportunities for Aboriginal and Torres Strait Islander artists.
 Preceding this, Brad was the Executive Producer of Snuff Puppets, taking the company to new international markets and developing dynamic artistic international collaborations.
 As a Producer he has worked with Lucy Guerin, Rising Tide Productions and for the inaugural TippingPoint Australia conference.
 Brad has extensive experience in creating environments in which artists can develop and stage new work.
 Brad is currently the Director of The Substation.